 Continue through Estes to the Park entrance.
 The Park offers 415 square miles of exciting outdoor activities including hiking, camping and wildlife viewing at any time of year, plus snowshoeing, cross-country skiing and sledding in the winter.
 We recommend a trip along Trail Ridge Road (open seasonally) up to the Continental Divide and over to Grand Lake.
 It’s the highest, continuous paved road in the United States reaching an elevation of 12,183 feet.

-Be on the lookout for elk, deer, stellar jays and marmots as you stop and take photos or hike some of the 350 miles of trails that make this park a hiker’s paradise.
+Be on the lookout for elk, moose, bighorn sheep, mule deer, stellar jays, pikas, marmots and numerous other species as you stop and take photos or hike some of the 350 miles of trails that make this park a hiker’s paradise.